BR0kEN-/jTap/README.md

 Those who are faced with adaptation of web-based applications for mobile devices knows that the event "click" is triggered with a delay of 300ms, observe which not very pleasant.
-In addition, click on non-delegated place of document is will not work.
+In addition, click on non-delegated place of document will not work.
 To solve these problems and was designed by **jQuery Tap Event**.

 Usage
 -------